swiss-chris/spring-integration-progress-bar/README.md

 # spring-integration-progress-bar
 A progress bar that can be controlled from a Spring Integration (Java DSL) Flow.
 The progress is communicated via WebSocket.
+Recovers from page-refreshes on currently running flows.

 ![progress-bar.gif](progress-bar.gif)